FAQsFind answers to commonly asked questions here. |

 The main look will be:

 Alternatives (such as wellies or flip flops) for our Cornish climate will be welcome, and jewellery/ sunglasses are of course allowed.
+We might add accents of different colours to fit in with a certain event.

 How do I know what harmony to sing?
 Your speaking voice gives a good indication of whether you are particularly low or high; however, I will be working on specific exercises at the beginning to help with anyone who isn’t sure, whilst also trying to ensure that every harmony is covered in a balanced way.